 Every month around the 22d of the month, the Federation of the Swiss Watch Industry (also known as the FH) releases the export data for the previous month.
 The export data serves as a proxy for sales for many analysts.
 For the month of January 2017, the FH reported another decline in exports.
 Here is what you need to know.

-This is article 1 of 2 (check back in a few days for part 2).
+This is article 1 of 2 parts and features 6 brands.
+Check part 2 for the other 5 brands.
 The micro brand watch has become increasingly popular among novices and enthusiasts alike.
 In December, I noted the Most Inspiring Micro Brand Watches of 2016 in the Micro Brand Watch Awards.
 This article is a continuation of that spirit by introducing and continuing to provide updates on micro brand watch companies.

 I have had the privilege of speaking with many micro brand founders in all price ranges and varying degrees of success.
 They are inspiring and many of them I look to for their thoughts and analyses on the micro brand industry.
 One question I like to ask founders is “who buys your watch?” or “who is your target customer?”
 I have heard very detailed responses all the way down to “I, for one, would definitely buy my watch” . . .”people that like watches” . . .”we won’t know until we start selling them!”…..